-Bydureon BCise vs Victoza
+Bydureon vs Victoza

 exenatide extended-release (GLP-1 receptor agonist) vs liraglutide (GLP-1 receptor agonist) — a complete side-by-side comparison.